pixeguy/BelPet/README.md

 ## License

-This project is currently provided primarily as a personal/portfolio project.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.